 At HPI, student artists train, create, and perform.

 Each day includes technique classes, improvisation and composition work, and time for rehearsal.
-All of this work is grounded in a study of the history of contemporary performance with frequent trips to see live work in and around Philadelphia including a full slate of programs in the Fringe Arts Festival in September.
+All of this work is grounded in a study of the history of contemporary performance with trips to see live work in and around Philadelphia including a full slate of programs in the Fringe Arts Festival in September.

 We emphasize long lines of research organized around showings and low-key performances so that the work evolves and changes in a process of gaining deeper insight into the questions you explore.
 Each HPI class forms a tight-knit, cooperative community of inquiry and exploration in an intensive environment that includes six to nine hours a day of learning and creating together.